edge-servers/immunity-radius/docs/source/user/enforcing_limits.rst

 ========================

-The default freeradius schema does not include a table where groups are stored, but openwisp-radius adds a model called ``RadiusGroup`` and alters the default freeradius schema to add some optional foreign-keys from other tables like:
+The default freeradius schema does not include a table where groups are stored, but immunity-radius adds a model called ``RadiusGroup`` and alters the default freeradius schema to add some optional foreign-keys from other tables like:

 - ``radgroupcheck``